• Skip to primary navigation

 • Keep it in a baking tray lined with parchment paper or on a silicone mat.

-• Bake these cookies for about 20 to 25 minutes or until cracks form at the top or bottom turns golden brown in color.
+• Bake these cookies for about 20 to 25 minutes or until cracks form at the top or bottom and turn golden brown.
 (Check the tip section)

 • Allow it to cool down for about 10 – 15 minutes.
 Cookies will crisp up upon cooling.